lastemp/africastalking_rust/examples/example_1/README.md

 # example_1

-This is a full working example that uses the africastalking_rust sdk that seamlessly integrates with AfricasTalking Gateway.
+This is a full working example which uses the [africastalking_rust sdk](https://github.com/lastemp/africastalking_rust).
-AfricasTalking is a Pan-African company that provides a variety of communication and payments API products.
 The API endpoints provided by AfricasTalking Gateway includes; SMS, USSD, Voice, Airtime and Payments (https://developers.africastalking.com/).

 The example has below listed dependencies: